|Height: 6.00||Born: Orlando, FL|

 Calgary signed Shell as a free agent on May 21, 2014.
 He signed with the Toronto Argonauts on Feb.
 11, 2009, and spent three seasons with the cub.
 He was released by Toronto on Jan.
 26, 2012, and signed with the BC Lions on Feb.
 14, 2012.
 Shell turned pro with the Orlando Predators of the Arena Football League in 2004 before signing with the National Football League’s Philadelphia Eagles in 2005 and being assigned to Cologne in NFL Europe.
 He returned to Orlando in 2006 and 2007 and played with the New Orleans VooDoo in 2008.

-Shell has played eight games (three starts) and has recorded 20 tackles, a sack, a tackle for a loss of a yard, four special-teams tackles and a forced fumble.
+Shell has played 11 games and has recorded 20 tackles, a sack, a tackle for a loss of a yard, seven special-teams tackles, two knockdowns and a forced fumble.
 He recored eight defensive tackles against Toronto on July 12.

 Shell dressed in all 18 regular-season games for the Lions as well as the West Division semifinal.
 He saw regular duty on two units, recording 27 tackles, three sacks, one interception and one fumble recovery and was tied for sixth in the CFL with 18 special-teams tackles.
 Shell recorded a season-high six tackles in a Nov.
 1 game against Calgary and had five tackles against Montreal on Aug.
 22. His interception occurred on Oct.
 19 against Saskatchewan.
 Shell had three tackles and one special-teams tackle in the West semifinal.